THE HAMILTON EDUCATIONAL FELLOWSHIP

 Fellows assist in the numerous activities required to maintain the Arboretum & Gardens on a year-round basis.
 Duties will not involve hazardous work, such as using chainsaws or climbing trees.
 Good health and the ability to perform physical duties will be required.
 Routine grounds keeping and horticultural duties will include planting, pruning, weeding, and mowing as well as assisting with non-routine duties such as snow removal and basic real estate maintenance.

 Fellows will work closely with the Director of Horticulture/Curator of Plant Collections to design, initiate, and implement a special project in furtherance of the Arboretum’s mission.
-In addition, Fellows gain experience in developing and delivering educational presentations.
+In addition, Fellows gain public speaking experience by developing and delivering educational presentations.
 Finally, Fellows will have an opportunity to develop leadership skills by assisting in the supervision of volunteers.

 Fellowship Housing Benefit and Compensation